Nightcrawler (film): Filming

 Nightcrawler was filmed on a budget of $8.5 million, most of which was financed by Bold Films.
-Part of the budget came from the $2.3 million allocation from the California Film Tax Credit program, which rewards directors for producing films in California.
+Part of the budget came from a $2.3 million California Film Tax Credit, which rewards directors for producing films in California.
 Tony Gilroy noted the budget was extremely low, and should have "easily cost twice that amount".
 To make the most out of the budget, Elswit built "efficiencies" into each day of the film schedule, a role that all three Gilroy brothers described as instrumental to the completion of the film.
 Before the filming for Nightcrawler began, the production crew spent two days location scouting across Los Angeles.
 Some crew members did not believe there was going to be enough time to film every scene, and that at least 15 pages of the script would have to be cut; Gilroy took these comments as a personal challenge.
-Principal photography began on October 6, 2013 in Los Angeles and lasted 27 days.
+Principal photography began on October 6, 2013, in Los Angeles and lasted 27 days.
 Filming was a challenging and busy process, as 80 locations were used, and there were many times in which the crew had to move to multiple locations each night.
 Gilroy remarked that there was never a day that filming was not completed minutes before sunrise.